-ABOUT THE MASTER OF SCIENCE IN NURSING
+ABOUT LR'S MASTER OF SCIENCE IN NURSING (MSN) DEGREE PROGRAM

 Lenoir-Rhyne University’s Master of Science Program in Nursing offers two graduate level courses of study that build upon baccalaureate nursing practice.
 The MSN program assists students to develop the competencies necessary to function as either an educator or an administrator.